saniasiddiqui231/GoCommand/README.md

-# GoShell
+# GoCommand

-GoShell is a simple command-line shell written in Go.
+GoCommand is a simple command-line shell written in Go.
 It allows users to execute system commands interactively.
 This shell reads user input, executes commands, and displays output and errors.

 ## Features